MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgDeviceManagementDepOnboardingSetting.md

 ### -DefaultIosEnrollmentProfile
 The DepIOSEnrollmentProfile resource represents an Apple Device Enrollment Program (DEP) enrollment profile specific to iOS configuration.
 This type of profile must be assigned to Apple DEP serial numbers before the corresponding devices can enroll via DEP.
-To construct, see NOTES section for DEFAULTIOSENROLLMENTPROFILE properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for DEFAULTIOSENROLLMENTPROFILE properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDepIosEnrollmentProfile